Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 Important considerations:

-• Discuss with your obstetrician whether Forever Daily can complement or potentially replace your prenatal vitamin
+• Discuss with obstetrician whether Forever Daily can complement or potentially replace your prenatal vitamin

-• Avoid taking multiple supplements with the same nutrients without medical guidance (risk of excessive intake)
+• Avoid taking multiple supplements with same nutrients without medical guidance (risk of excessive intake)

-• Your prenatal vitamin is typically your primary supplement; Forever Daily might provide additional support for specific nutrients if needed
+• Prenatal vitamin typically your primary supplement; Forever Daily might provide additional support for specific nutrients if needed

-Daily use if approved: As directed by your healthcare provider, typically with meals
+Daily use IF approved: As directed by healthcare provider, typically with meals

 Forever Arctic Sea: Omega-3 Support for Brain Development